 In response to the 60-day notice, the OCS considered comments from organizations across the CSBG Network, including national organizations, State CSBG Lead Agencies, State Community Action Associations, and local CSBG Eligible Entities, and further revised the CSBG Annual Report based on this input.
 The OCS released the report to the Network as an official Federal Register Notice for a final 30-day comment period.
 Following this comment period, the OCS submitted the CSBG Annual Report to the OMB for the third and final comment period.
 The OMB granted approval for the CSBG Annual Report on January 12, 2017.

-NASCSP soon created instruction manuals for each module.
+NASCSP created instruction manuals for each module.
 On May 31, 2017, NASCSP sent the manuals to the DATA Task Force (DATA TF) for review.
 Through an in-person meeting and written comments, the DATA TF provided valuable insight to enhance these documents so that they meet the needs of the Network.
-Since May, NASCSP has been eliciting feedback and incorporating the feedback into these manuals from the OCS and other experts in the field.
+Following the DATA TF review, NASCSP elicited feedback and incorporated the feedback into the manuals from other experts in the field and the OCS.
+The instruction manuals for Modules 2 and 4 were released in February 2018 and the manual for Module 3 was released in April of 2018.

-Module 2, Section A: CSBG Expenditures by CSBG Eligible Entity
+Following the release of the manuals, the network continued to provide feedback.
+NASCSP reviewed and considered all feedback received and is now releasing the second version of the manual.Module 2, Section A: CSBG Expenditures by CSBG Eligible Entity

 A.1.
 CSBG Eligible Entity Reporting Period

-A.1 CSBG Eligible Entity Reporting Period – The CSBG Reporting Period is selected by the CSBG State Office and indicates the 12-month period in which most of the Federal Fiscal Year (FFY) CSBG funds for the year covering this report were expended.
-For example, the FY 2018 report would be reporting on outcomes and services obtained with FFY18 funds.
+A.1 CSBG Eligible Entity Reporting Period – The CSBG Reporting Period is selected by the CSBG State Office and indicates the 12-month period in which most of the Federal Fiscal Year (FFY) CSBG funds for the year covering this report were expended..
 This reporting period may or may not be the same as the Federal Fiscal Year (FFY).
 CSBG Eligible Entities should check with their State Office with any questions on the reporting period.

 A.2.
 CSBG Expenditures Domains

 A.2.
-CSBG Expenditure Domains – In this item, CSBG Eligible Entities report only on expended federal CSBG funds.
-Include carryover funds from the previous fiscal year’s CSBG funds and any CSBG discretionary funds spent during the state’s CSBG Reporting Period as identified under Item A.1.
+CSBG Expenditure Domains –CSBG Eligible Entities report only on expended federal CSBG funds.
+Include carryover funds from the previous fiscal year’s CSBG funds and any CSBG discretionary funds a CSBG Eligible Entity spent during the state’s CSBG Reporting Period as identified under Item A.1.
 This section should not include any state allocated CSBG funds, only federal CSBG funds.
 Report all CSBG funds expended regardless of the originating federal fiscal year grant award.

 CSBG Domain Classification